Allan Schwartz, LCSW, Ph.D. was in private practice for more than thirty years. He is a Licensed Clinical Social Worker in the states

 “This self fulfilling prophecy concept has been verified by many experiments and observations, and if we look at our own lives we can often see it happening in our lives in various situations.
 For example, parents who believe that their children will not do well in school tend to make it come true by reducing emphasis on the importance of school work to their children and accepting poor grades from them.
 On the other hand, parents who believe their children can excel in school will create a home environment suitable in promoting reading and knowledge, emphasize the importance of school work and generally will not tolerate poor grade from their kids.
 All these will eventually propel their children to excel in school.”

 This can happen on a national level.
 Stereotyping has the same kind of effect portrayed in the examples above.
 If people view a minority group as being inferior, behaves towards them as though they are, the members of the minority group can begin to behave in ways that are consistent with the stereotype.
 Of course, this is what is referred to as prejudice and racial hatred.
 Stereotyping anyone is damaging because of the effect in can have on others.
 Countless numbers of minority kids in the public schools respond as expected if the teacher expectation is that they will fail.
+Do you find it difficult to break free from repetitive thought patterns?
+Take our repetitive thoughts test designed to assess your tendency towards repetitive thoughts.

 Be careful of your own self-fulfilling prophesy.
 Your expectation of yourself can be made by you to come true.